 Misaligned stories (those assigned to a sprint that does not roll-up to the selected PI) are not included.

 - Program PI Velocity: The average number of level-of-effort points accepted by the program in the previous two PIs.
-This value displays when a program and program increment are selected in the Configuration bar.
+This value displays when a program and program increment are selected.
 Click the gear icon to override a program’s PI velocity.

-- Feature Estimate: The sum of estimate values from each feature's Details panel, for all features planned in the program and PI specified in the Configuration bar.
+- Feature Estimate: The sum of estimate values from each feature's Details panel, for all features planned in the selected program and PI.
 The total is displayed in story points, team weeks, or member weeks, depending on the estimation method selected in platform administration settings.

 The following values display on all features listed on the page, regardless of selections made in the Columns Shown menu: